West Nile to Zika: How One Virus Helped New York City Prepare for AnotherPosted on by

 However, the mosquito that carries Zika is different than the one that carries West Nile virus, and it needs to be handled differently.
 New York is home to Aedes albopictus, which has been known to carry Zika – although, unlike the Aedes aegypti of the south, it has not yet been determined how likely Aedes albopictus is to spread the virus to humans in the United States.
 Because this is still unknown, people need to protect themselves.

 To find out more about the risks, we need to catch the mosquitoes and test them.
-But we can’t use the same traps to catch the Aedes albopictus that we use to catch the West Nile virus-carrying Culex.
+But we can’t use the same traps to catch the Aedes albopictus that we use to catch the West Nile virus-carrying Culex mosquitoes.
 Culex mosquitoes can be trapped with a combination of carbon dioxide and light.
-Being daytime creatures that prey mostly on people, Aedes albopictus don’t fall for the same tricks.
-So we developed traps that use human pheromones to lure them in.
+Aedes albopictus don’t fall for the same tricks.
+So we used traps that attract mosquitoes by releasing human pheromones.

 Building on what we have